Diane Kruger

-Kruger became known for her roles in film as Helen in the epic war film Troy (2004), Dr. Abigail Chase in the heist film National Treasure (2004) and its 2007 sequel, Bridget von Hammersmark in Quentin Tarantino's war film Inglourious Basterds (2009), and Gina in the psychological thriller film Unknown (2011).
+Kruger became known for her roles in films such as Helen in the epic war film Troy (2004), Dr. Abigail Chase in the heist film National Treasure (2004) and its 2007 sequel, Bridget von Hammersmark in Quentin Tarantino's war film Inglourious Basterds (2009), and Gina in the psychological thriller film Unknown (2011).
 She also starred as Detective Sonya Cross in the FX crime drama series The Bridge (2013–14).
 In 2017, she made her German-language debut in Fatih Akin's In the Fade, for which she won the Cannes Film Festival Award for Best Actress.

-In 2014, she was made an Officer of the Ordre des Arts et des Lettres.
+In 2019, Kruger starred in the spy-thriller The Operative with Martin Freeman.

-Early life
+Early life and education

-Diane Heidkrüger was born on 15 July 1976.
-She was brought up Catholic and attended Catholic school.
-She has stated that one of her grandmothers was Polish.
+Diane Heidkrüger was born on 15 July 1976. in Algermissen, Lower Saxony, West Germany.
+She grew up in a deeply Catholic German family, and attended Catholic school.
+One of her grandmothers was Polish.

 She was brought up in West Germany with her younger brother, Stefan.
 Her mother sent her to student exchange programs when she was a teenager to improve her English.
-As a child, Kruger wanted to become a ballerina and successfully auditioned for the Royal Ballet School in London, but a knee injury cut her ballet career short.
-Later, Kruger moved to Paris working as a model and began learning French.
+As a child, Kruger wanted to become a ballerina and successfully auditioned for the Royal Ballet School in London, but a knee injury cut short her ballet career.
+Later, Kruger moved to Paris, attending drama school and working as a model and began learning and speaking fluent French.

 Career

 Modeling

 In 1993, Kruger represented Germany in the Elite Model Look and started modelling afterwards.
-Despite her relatively short stature for a model, she managed to land bookings such as advertisements from Yves Saint Laurent, Chanel, Salvatore Ferragamo, Giorgio Armani, Jil Sander, Christian Dior, Burberry and Louis Vuitton; runway shows from Marc Jacobs, D&G and Sonia Rykiel as well as appearances on the cover of Vogue Paris, Marie Claire and Cosmopolitan to her modeling repertoire.
+Despite her relatively short stature for a model, she managed to land bookings such as advertisements from Yves Saint Laurent, Chanel, Salvatore Ferragamo, Giorgio Armani, Jil Sander, Christian Dior, Burberry and Louis Vuitton; runway shows from Marc Jacobs, D&G, and Sonia Rykiel; and appearances on the cover of Vogue Paris, Marie Claire, and Cosmopolitan to her modelling repertoire.
 She gradually stopped modelling after deciding to pursue a career in acting.